Quail chicks eating game bird meal from a Hatching Time feeder.

 Overfeeding Treats

-While treats like mealworms or fruit are a great way to add variety to your quail’s diet, overfeeding treats can lead to nutritional imbalances.
-Make sure treats make up no more than 10-15% of their diet.
-Too many treats can cause your quail to miss out on essential nutrients found in their main feed.
+While treats like mealworms or fruit add variety, overfeeding them can lead to nutritional imbalances.
+Treats should make up no more than 10-15% of the total diet.
+Too many treats might mean your quail miss out on the essential nutrients found in their main feed, so keep it balanced!

 Using the Wrong Feed Without Supplementing